-If a workplace participant becomes aware of misconduct and is an eligible whistleblower, they are encouraged to report the misconduct to an eligible recipient, such as the Whistleblower Protection Officer (WPO).
-Eligible whistleblowers who make disclosures to an eligible recipient are entitled to protection from penalties and detriments that could result from the disclosure.
+Any Whistleblower is encouraged to report the misconduct to an eligible recipient, such as the Whistleblower Protection Officer (WPO).
+Eligible whistleblowers who make disclosures to an eligible recipient are entitled to protection from penalties and detriments that could result from the disclosure and on request are guaranteed anonymity.